jas1005/DUNE_ND_GeoEff/README.md

 cd ../bin
 ./runGeoEffFDEvtSim                                                                                # Run program
 ```
 this will produce a root file containing throws and the hadron throw result.
-Interactively, running 200 events take about 1 minute.

 If the source files in src are changed, recompile: